 Inclusion and intersectionality

 While the importance of both intersectionality and inclusion of intersectional identities is recognised by some key players and civil society organisations, this is not true of the UN Security Council as a whole.
-In the open debate only 10 countries mentioned LGBT+ rights and only Finland and Malta recognised the needs of women living with disabilities.
+In the open debate only 10 countries mentioned LGBTIQ+ rights and only Finland and Malta recognised the needs of women living with disabilities.

 It is a disservice to women to approach them as a homogenous group.
 Everyone’s story and experiences need to count in the WPS agenda.
 It must be inclusive of varied identity markers including sexual orientation, disability, race, class, age, socio-economic status and geographical location among other characteristics that determine a person’s social power.
 A WPS agenda that does not serve all these diverse identities ends up serving nobody.

 Bringing in feminist movements